 Reducing course cancellations

 Overall, course cancellations continue to decrease.
-In total, Arapahoe Community College has reduced late-term cancellations by 50% since 2017, and students impacted by those cancellations decreased by 28%.
+In total, Arapahoe Community College has reduced late-term cancellations by 50% since 2017, impacting 28% fewer registrations.

 Building a annual scheduling process that is data-informed and not overly taxing on personnel